Studio

 |---|---|

-| Name | The agent's name (click to rename). |
+| Name | The agent's name (click the pencil to rename). |

 | Description | A short summary of what it does. |